ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

 * Mar.
 19, 2018 - Updated CICE/ice_in and added MEDIATOR dir which has restart files
                   for the mediator
 * Apr.
 18, 2018 - Update FV3 ICs and inputs from RT/NEMSfv3gfs/trunk-20180330
+* May  21, 2018 - Created a combined diag_table for ATM and MOM6 output